RED LIGHT CAMERAS

 This list of contracts and amendments may not be up-to-date - there could be a contract or amendment later than the ones listed above.

-Los Angeles Docs Set # 10
+City of Los Angeles Docs Set # 10

 City Auditor Criticizes the Program